nureka-rodrigo/static-code-analysis-tool/README.md

 ## Building from the source

+### For Linux/Mac

 Execute the commands below to build from the source.

-1. Export GitHub Personal access token with read package permissions as follows,
+1. Export GitHub Personal access token with read package permissions as follows:

     ```bash
     export packageUser=<GitHub username>